dhtech/kjell/README.md

 If persisted storage is mounted on /data/ host keys will be persisted across restarts.

-Set the environment variable `KJELL_ALLOWED_GROUP` to the group you want to allow to login to the system.
+Set the environment variable `KJELL_ACCESS_GROUP` to the group you want to allow to login to the system.

+Set the environment variable `KJELL_SUDO_GROUP` to the group you want to allow to have sudo to the system.